 When is a DUI a felony in Georgia?
 For drunk driving or drugged driving convictions, within any 10-year time frame, a 4th DUI will be accused as a DUI felony Georgia.
 Be aware that merely being charged with DUI is not a conviction, and this important distinction is why our DUI law office exists.

-Until July 1, 2008, Georgia DUI law had no felony DUI law.
+Until July 1, 2008, DUI Georgia laws had no felony DUI law.
 Many offenders had accumulated over 20 lifetime DUI convictions, which were all misdemeanors.

 What is the Georgia zero tolerance law?
 Underage drivers less than 21 years of age are held to a zero- tolerance standard for their BAC level, when tested under implied consent law.